urbanairship/python-library/README.rst

 History
 =======

-* 1.1 Support for Web Notify and more iOS 10
+* 2.0 Support for Web Notify and more iOS 10
 * 1.0 Support for In-App and iOS 10
-* 0.8 Support for Reports APIs.
+* 0.8 Support for Reports APIs
 * 0.7 Support for Python 3, major refactoring
 * 0.6 Major refactoring, support for push api v3
 * 0.5 Added Android, Rich Push, and scheduled notifications